Ph3nX-Z/Easy_FUD/README.md

 ----------------------------

-Help to generate FUD reverse shell for ctf usage only.
+Help to generate FUD reverse shell (py or exe) for ctf usage only.

 ![Alt text](images/ninja.jpg)